-Running a webserver in Kubernetes is easy, but a mailserver is more challenging.
-Most of the challenging things has todo with your ip infrastructure, ingress and loadbalancer within Kubernetes.
-Here are things I learned when I was deploying a mailserver based on Postfix on Kubernetes with metallb and nginx ingress.
-If you have a different setup, things could apply or not.
+Running a web server in Kubernetes is easy, but a mail server is more challenging.
+Most of the challenges have to do with your IP infrastructure, ingress, and load balancer within Kubernetes.
+Here are things I learned when deploying a mail server based on Postfix on Kubernetes with MetalLB and NGINX ingress.
+If you have a different setup, things might or might not apply.

 Prevent mail loops on your secondary MX

-Your postfix MX pod is running maybe on a private ip RFC1918, this is fine.
-But Postfix needs to know it’s public ip.
-This is to prevent mail looping if yor primary MX is down.
-You need to define your public incoming ip in the main.cf
+Your Postfix MX pod is maybe running on a private IP RFC1918, which is fine.
+But Postfix needs to know its public IP to prevent mail looping if your primary MX is down.
+You need to define your public incoming IP in the main.cf.
+So, if you use load balancing, you need to define the public IP for the LoadBalancer that would be the same IP as defined in your DNS MX record, not your outgoing IP.

 proxy_interfaces = 178.242.244.145